How To Build A Raised Fire Pit For Campfire Cooking

 • Allow each row of bricks to dry for a few minutes before adding another layer.

-See also The Best Cast Iron Cookware For Campfire Cooking
+See also Best Campfire Cooking Recipes For Outdoor Adventures

 Step 5: Install the Steel Fire Pit Ring